redis-developer/speedup-slowapp-with-redis-di/README.md

 This should open your target database on Redis Insight, allowing you to visualize your data.

 ![TargetDB data!](/images/targetdb-data.png "TargetDB data")

+These `78 keys` represents the initial snapshot RDI performs in the source database to create the respective data streams.
+Once created, any data written in the source database should emit an event that RDI will capture and stream into the target database.
+This includes any INSERT, UPDATE, and DELETE operations.
+To verify this, you can use the scripts [demo-add-user.sql](./demo-add-user.sql), [demo-modify-user.sql](./demo-modify-user.sql), and [demo-multiple-users.sql](./demo-multiple-users.sql).

 ## License